-From Forums of the Blessed Virgin Mary (rough translation):
+From Forums of the Blessed Virgin Mary (translation):

 It is often said that a person “died with the odor of holiness” when he has had a holy life.
 The aroma is an indicator that popular religiosity adopts to verify its sanctity.
 Because it has been experienced that many bodies of saints emanate a sweet fragrance, as well as their objects.

-To define it, the smell of sanctity or osmogenesis is a pleasant smell that comes from corpses, living people and relics, whose origin is unknown.
-Padre Pio was one of those graces to whom God gave him the charisma to express himself through perfume.
-A phenomenon that he could not handle, but that transmitted the graces of God through the intercession of the saint.
+To define it, the smell of sanctity, or osmogenesis, is a pleasant smell that comes from corpses, living people, and relics, origin unknown.
+Padre Pio was one of the graced to whom God gave the charisma to express himself through what some might call a “perfume.”

 It is an aroma (or fragrance, from Latin fragrantia and verb fragrere, to feel) of an exceptional softness, a perfume perceptible by smell but of unknown origin for science.
 The only two saints known to have had visible stigmas — Francis of Assisi and Padre Pio — gave off a sweet smell from their wounds.

-When San Policarpo was burned to death, his burned body smelled of incense.
+When Saint Policarpo was burned to death, his burned body emanated an aroma of incense.
 And the tomb of Santa Teresa Avila smelled like perfume for nine months after her death.
-In general, the perfume is noticed in the proximity of a human (alive or deceased) or relics, or even when approaching a liturgical object or a religious painting (icon).
+In general, the ambrosial perfume is noticed in the proximity of a human (alive or deceased) or relics, or even when approaching a liturgical object or a religious painting (icon).

 The spectrum of fragrances is broad; the essences recorded in the annals of mysticism are counted in the hundreds.

-The aroma of rose figures in a very good position, evoking the presence of the Virgin.
-The duration of the phenomenon extends from a few minutes to several years and, in rare cases, to several centuries.
+The aroma of roses figures in a very high position in all this, evoking the presence of the Virgin.
+The duration of the phenomenon usually extends from a few minutes (most often) to (seldom) several years and (in rare cases) to several centuries.

-It is properly a miracle because, on the one hand, no natural explanation can be given.
-And on the other hand, the Church discerns in the odor of sanctity the sign and anticipation of that in which the flesh is called to become the Kingdom of God : resurrected and eternal, beyond all corruption.
+It is properly a miracle, is the odor of sanctity, because, on the one hand, no natural explanation can be given.
+On the other, the Church discerns in the odor of sanctity the sign and anticipation of that in which the flesh is called to become in the Kingdom of God: resurrected and eternal, beyond all corruption.

-That he was clinging not only to his body, but also to the items that he is known to have used during his life.
-This was 289 years after his death!
+That it was clinging not only to her body, but also to the items that she is known to have used during her life.
+This was 289 years after her death!

-The smell of holiness does not make a saint, but it is an external indicator that warns us of something mysterious and important happens in a person.
+The scent of holiness does not make a saint, but it is an external indicator that warns us of something mysterious and important in a person or situation.

-When he was autopsied, it was found that his gall had become 33 pebbles , a sign of the heroic efforts he had made throughout his life to master his temperament inclined to anger and become the saint of sweetness.
+When he was autopsied, it was found that his gall had crystallized into 33 pebbles, a sign of the heroic efforts he had made throughout his life to master his temperament inclined to anger and become the saint of sweetness.
 From the coffin came an extraordinary and pleasant fragrance.

 [Editor’s note: go below for full article; it can be translated through Google; let us focus on wonders of our Church, and its fragrance, before focusing on scandals]